Tahquitz (spirit)

 Tahquitz (/tɑː'kwiːts/, sometimes /'tɑːkɪts/) is a spirit found in the legends of the Cahuilla, Kumeyaay and Luiseño Native American people of Southern California.
 Accounts of the legend vary significantly, but most agree that Tahquitz represents evil or death, and his spirit makes its home on Mount San Jacinto.
 Some accounts report that he steals people and/or their souls and devours them on the mountain.
-Tahquitz manifests himself in the form of fireballs, lighting, meteors and thunderous sounds on the mountain and in the canyons.
+Tahquitz manifests himself in the form of fireballs, lightning, meteors and thunderous sounds on the mountain and in the canyons.

-Agua Caliente Legend
+Agua Caliente legend

 Some accounts of the legend state that Tahquitz Canyon played a key role in the story.
 The canyon is located on the Agua Caliente reservation lands, and is an important cultural site.
 The tribal group's web page dedicated to the canyon describes The Legend of Taquitz as follows:

 Mukat's People

 Author Lowell John Bean, in his book Mukat's People; The Cauilla Indians of Southern California, applies a different orthography, rendering the name as Taqwuš instead of Tahquitz.
 He describes Taqwuš as one of the nakutem, those who were created in the beginning by Mukat and Temayawt.
 Specifically, Taqwuš is the first Puul, or Shaman, and he manifests himself as a meteor or a human-like form that emits blue sparks.
 Taqwuš lived on San Jacinto Peak and was the cause of misfortune.
 He was most active at night and would travel about stealing souls.